zephyrproject-rtos/zephyr/doc/services/device_mgmt/mcumgr_handlers.rst

 responses that return a :c:enum:`mcumgr_err_t` - there should always be an OK error code with the value 0 and an unknown error code with the value 1.
 The above example then adds an error code of ``not wanted`` with value 2.
-In addition, the group ID is set to be :c:enum:`MGMT_GROUP_ID_PERUSER`, which is the start group ID for user-defined groups, note that group IDs need to be unique so other custom groups should use different values, a central index header file (as upstream Zephyr has) can be used to distribute group IDs more easily.
+In addition, the group ID is set to be :c:enumerator:`MGMT_GROUP_ID_PERUSER`, which is the start group ID for user-defined groups, note that group IDs need to be unique so other custom groups should use different values, a central index header file (as upstream Zephyr has) can be used to distribute group IDs more easily.

 Initial header <grp_name>_mgmt_callbacks.h